Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 ADHD, combined.
 This is the most common type.
-A child is impulsive and hyperactive.
-He or she also has trouble paying attention and is easily distracted.
+A child with this type is impulsive and hyperactive.
+They also have trouble paying attention and are easily distracted.

 ADHD, impulsive/hyperactive.
 This is the least common type of ADHD.
-A child is impulsive and hyperactive.
-But he or she doesn't have trouble paying attention.
+A child with this type is impulsive and hyperactive.
+But they don't have trouble paying attention.

 ADHD, inattentive and distractible.
 A child with this type is mostly inattentive and easily distracted.

 The exact cause of ADHD is unknown.
 But research suggests that it's genetic.
 It's a brain-based problem.
 Children with ADHD have low levels of a brain chemical (dopamine).
 Studies show that brain metabolism in children with ADHD is lower in the parts of the brain that control attention, social judgment, and movement.

 ADHD tends to run in families.
 Many parents of children with ADHD had symptoms of ADHD when they were younger.
 The condition is often found in brothers and sisters within the same family.
 Boys are more likely to have ADHD of the hyperactive or combined type than girls.

 Other things that may raise the risk include:

 Exposure to lead as a young child

 What are the symptoms of ADHD in a child?

 Each child with ADHD may have different symptoms.
 They may have trouble paying attention.
 A child may also be impulsive and hyperactive.
 These symptoms most often happen together.
 But one may happen without the others.